Ready for the trip of a lifetime? These eco hotels in Dominica can offer that!

 And that’s exactly what’s happening in Dominica.

-Perhaps best known as one of the Caribbean’s most luxurious travel destinations, the idyllic island nation of Dominica is also making a name for itself as the region’s most sustainable country.
+Perhaps best known as one of the Caribbean’s most luxurious travel destinations, the idyllic island nation of Dominica (which is NOT the same as the Dominican Republic) is also making a name for itself as the region’s most sustainable country.
 With 28% of its electricity production come from hydropower and wind, Dominica is the CARICOM member state which gets the largest proportion of its energy from renewable sources.

 Dominica has traditionally produced most of their renewable energy from hydropower.
 Three of Dominica’s hydroelectric plants are still used today, producing around 27% of the island’s electricity.